A class of C*-algebraic locally compact quantum groupoids Part II: Main theory: Some alternative formulations of the left/right invariance

 \section{Some alternative formulations of the left/right invariance}

-Fix a locally compact quantum groupoid $(A,\Delta,E,B,\nu,\varphi,\psi)$, as given in Definition~\ref{definitionlcqgroupoid}.
+Fix a quantum groupoid of separable type $(A,\Delta,E,B,\nu,\varphi,\psi)$, as given in Definition~\ref{definitionlcqgroupoid}.
 In what follows, the left/right invariance properties of $\varphi$, $\psi$ are needed in a fundamental way.
 In preparation, it is quite helpful to introduce certain densely-defined maps on $A\otimes A$.